apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-go" >}}
-In Go, schema encoding used by default for struct types, with Exported fields becoming part of the schema.
+In Go, schema encoding is used by default for struct types, with Exported fields becoming part of the schema.
 Beam will automatically infer the schema based on the fields and field tags of the struct, and their order.
 {{< /paragraph >}}